Doctor of Nursing Practice

 1. Completed application to The University of Southern Mississippi Graduate School.

-2. Graduate from a baccalaureate or master's program accredited by the National League for Nursing Accreditation Commission or the Commission on Collegiate Nursing Education.
+2. Graduate from a master's program accredited by the National League for Nursing Accreditation Commission or the Commission on Collegiate Nursing Education.

 3. Minimum 3.0 GPA for the most recent nursing degree.